BindusekharGorintla/dqx_dbt/readme.md

 ![PyPI Downloads](https://static.pepy.tech/personalized-badge/databricks-labs-dqx?period=month&units=international_system&left_color=grey&right_color=orange&left_text=PyPI%20downloads&cacheSeconds=3600)

 # Project Overview
-This project demonstrates how to integrate dbt (Data Build Tool) with Databricks Labs DQX to build a data reliability framework.
-The goal is to ensure that data pipelines are not only scalable and efficient but also trustworthy, observable, and resilient.
+This project shows how to use dbt together with Databricks Labs DQX to make data pipelines more reliable.

+We use DQX to run data quality checks.

+After the checks, the clean data is loaded into Databricks tables.

+These tables are then used to build dashboards, so the reports are based on trusted data.

+# Why this matters

+✅ Data is checked before it’s used.

+📊 Dashboards show accurate information.

+⚡ Pipelines stay efficient and scalable.

+🔍 Easy to observe and monitor data quality.

+# How it works
+Build models with dbt.

+Run DQX checks to catch problems.

+Load the verified data into Databricks tables.

+Use those tables in dashboards for insights.

 ## Running DQX with DBT Projects